atusnial3/wordle-analysis/README.md

 # wordle-analysis
 Find optimal strategy for wordle &amp; wordle variants.

-To use: clone the repository and install the necessary packages:
+To use: clone the repository and install the necessary packages (using Python version 3.9.x):
   - numpy
   - pandas
   - tqdm
+  - wordfreq

 The analysis.py and wordle.py files are scripts that can be run directly.
 Running wordle.py will open a CLI to play a game of Wordle.
 There are three functions in analysis.py that can be run, each analyzing some Wordle strategy.